Simple History Premium

 Included in Simple History Premium

-- Post Activity Panel (NEW) – See the full activity history for any post directly in the editor.
+- Post Activity Panel – See the full activity history for any post directly in the editor.

 - Unlimited Backfill – Import your complete site history, even years back.